pratyushtiwary/devty/README.md

-# Devit
+# Devty

-DEVelopers utIlities & Tools.
+Developers Utilities & Tools.

 This tool is inspired from [DevUtils](https://devutils.com/)